samanpa/babel/README.md

  - [ ] metaprgramming

+### Unsupported
+ - Mutually recursive functions that are not at the top level.
+   In theory we can do dependency analysis o detect mutual recursion and then group the mutually recursive functions.
+Creating the groups can reorder side effects and so is not safe to do in an impure language.

 ### Where I diverge from literature
  - Type constructors and expr applications have arity this is to allow uncurrying to work.